-Shoulder Arthritis Specialist in Houston, Beaumont and Cypress
+Shoulder Arthritis Specialist in Houston, TX

 The term arthritis literally means inflammation of a joint, but is generally used to describe any condition in which there is damage to the cartilage.
 Damage of the cartilage in the shoulder joint causes shoulder arthritis.

 The cartilage is a padding that absorbs stress.
 The proportion of cartilage damage and synovial inflammation varies with the type and stage of arthritis.
 Usually the pain early on is due to inflammation.
 In the later stages, when the cartilage is worn away, most of the pain comes from the mechanical friction of raw bones rubbing on each other.

 Types of Arthritis

 There are over 100 different types of rheumatic diseases.
 The most common are osteoarthritis and rheumatoid arthritis.